camunda/camunda-docs-manual/README.md

 * Hover over the drawing with your browser and adjust the browser screen size to fit the drawing (do not include the footer)
 * Take screenshot
 * Paste screenshot into the drawing
-* Right click on the image and select 'Original Size'
+* Right-click on the image and select 'Original Size'

 ### Add annotations